bowmanjd/vimtalk/slides/presentation.md

 Notes:

 The old way that still works to configure Vim is with Vimscript.
+No shame if you are still using vimscript; it works well.
 Neovim supports Lua which is faster and is its own general purpose language.
-Learn a little lua can make confuring Neovim smoother for you.
+Learn a little lua can make configuring Neovim smoother for you.

 |||